-Reg 2.12(1) The safety case for a facility must describe the means by which the operator will ensure the adequacy of the design, construction, installation, maintenance or modification of the facility, for the relevant stage or stages in the life of the facility for which the safety case has been submitted.
+Reg 2.12(1) The safety case for a facility must describe the means by which the operator of the facility will ensure the adequacy of the design, construction, installation, maintenance or modification of the facility, for the relevant stage or stages in the life of the facility for which the safety case has been submitted.

-Note: subregulation 2.12(2) is addressed in the facility description section 3.4.1.
+Note: subsection 2.12(2) is addressed in the facility description section 3.4.1.